vanhoefm/fragattacks/research/README.md

 | `ping I,F,BE,E`                        | In case the new key is installed relatively late.
 | `ping I,E,F,AE --rekey-plain`          | If the device performs the rekey handshake in plaintext.
 | `ping I,E,F,AE --rekey-req --rekey-plain`| Same as above, and actively request a rekey as client.
-| `ping I,E,F,AE --rekey-early-install`  | Install the new key before sending message 4 as an AP. **TODO: Test again against Windows.**
+| `ping I,E,F,AE --rekey-early-install`  | Install the new key before sending message 4 as an AP.
 | `ping I,F,BE,AE --freebsd`             | Mixed key attack against FreeBSD.
 | <div align="center">*Cache attacks (§5)*</div>
 | `ping I,E,R,AE --freebsd [--full-reconnect]` | Cache attack specific to FreeBSD implementations.